espressif/ESP8266_RTOS_SDK/examples/system/ota/README.md

 NB: On some systems, the command may be `python2 -m SimpleHTTPServer`.

-NB: Command "make ota" will generate 3 binaries: "xxx(project name).app1.bin", "xxx(project name).app2.bin" and "xxx(project name).ota.bin".
-You should only upload the "xxx(project name).ota.bin" to your OTA server and let the app download it by the example.

-NB: "xxx.app1.bin" is for downloading to OTA_0 partition, and "xxx.app2.bin" is for downloading to OTA_1 partition.
-If your board's flash size is larger than "1 MB", then "xxx.app1.bin" = "xxx.app2.bin" = "xxx.ota.bin".
-Otherwise "xxx.ota.bin" = "xxx.app1.bin" + "xxx.app2.bin".
-So the flash size configuration is very important.
-The example will select the binary it needs and store it to flash.

 If you have any firewall software running that will block incoming access to port 8070, configure it to allow access while running the example.

 ## Step 3: Build OTA Example